 Step 5: Add Extra Gothic Details (Optional)

-This is where you can get creative.
 Use a dotting tool or the tip of your thin brush to add:

 - Tiny fang shapes (two small white triangles)